How can I help?

 • Ability to request new books and/or eBooks for the Library from within the system.
 More information about how to request new books is found under Bookmarking.

-If you are new to using the Reading List System, you may benefit from using our GUIDED INSTRUCTIONS, as well as our top five tips to make your reading list engaging located in the section below.
+If you are new to using the Reading List System, you may benefit from using our 'Logging into the Reading List System' video INSTRUCTIONS, as well as our top five tips to make your reading list engaging located in the section below.

 Have you used the system before?
 Use the links below to find the guide you're looking for or if you want a full refresher use the link above to our guided instructions or view our video.